Can marketing scale Maslow’s pyramid to achieve transcendence? (courtesy of Prakash Advani)

 It needs to move beyond functional features, superficial relationships, and fancy symbols, to connecting and resonating richly and emphatically with kindred souls and spirits.

 Transcendental marketers would seek to “develop their customers and support their advancement towards achieving the highest level of Maslow’s hierarchy”.

 In the world of transcendental marketing, companies adopt an “inside-out” approach to identify what their values and beliefs are.
-These ideologies are deep-rooted and often spiritual in nature.
-Often they stem from their founders’ personal philosophies and missions.
+These ideologies are deep-rooted and tend to have a strong religious or spiritual footing.

 Products and services offered by such a firm are deeply entrenched with its enduring beliefs.
 Concerned with the intrinsic and altruistic motivations of consumers, such products and services may be socially, morally or environmentally conscionable.